T13nou/DistroShaper/README.md

 <img src=https://github.com/T13nou/Archible/blob/main/images/t13nou_Arch_Linux_Terraforming_Ansible_with_text_Archible_930879c2-0545-4c05-9996-286f5f4f803d.png width="1000" height="100">

-# Archible
+#  DistroShaper

-This Ansible script is designed to automate the customization of a freshly installed EndeavourOS distribution, streamlining the setup process for users.
+This Ansible script is designed to automate the customization of a freshly installed Linux distribution (Arch/Ubuntu/OpenSuseTW), streamlining the setup process for users.
 The script is organized into various roles, each responsible for specific aspects of system configuration and software installation.
 By executing this script, users can effortlessly apply a set of predefined configurations and install a curated collection of software tailored to enhance the EndeavourOS experience.

 Feel free to clone this repository and tweak playbook to your needs :)